 This evaluation identified, described, and evaluated the strengths and limitations of data sources that potentially could be included in the Food and Drug Administration’s (FDA) Sentinel Initiative.
 FDA’s Sentinel System was designed for near real-time monitoring of the postmarket performance of regulated medical products.
 This phase of the Sentinel work aimed to assess the feasibility of expanding the project to include animal drugs used in veterinary medicine.
 The research (1) identified the available data sources for animal drugs in several animal care industries and (2) assessed whether the data could potentially provide useful information on the safety of veterinary medical products using the approach envisioned for the Sentinel System.

-The research consisted of 4 main phases:
+The research had four main phases:

 - Selection of data partners of interest to FDA for in-depth review

 - Development of descriptions/profiles of each of the selected data partners